Whether it’s hot tips on saving money or getting furniture up those narrow staircases, the Dutch are constantly coming up with innovative life hacks.

 10. Use apps to keep track of who owes what

-If you’ve been in the Netherlands for more than a minute, you’ll have heard of Tikkie.
+If you’ve been in the Netherlands for over a minute, you’ll have heard of Tikkie.
 The Dutch app makes it incredibly easy to send people money.

 Yes, you will get messages asking you for €0.50, but you’ll find yourself saying, “I’ll send you a Tikkie,” in no time.